argonne-lcf/user-guides/docs/sophia/data-science/fine-tune-LLM-with-Autotrain.md

 ## Create Python Virtual Environment for Autotrain

-Let's first create an environment for Autotrain:
+Let's first create a virtual environment for Autotrain, built on top of the minimal system Python installation located at `/usr/bin/python`:

 ```bash
 mkdir -p venv_autotrain